mtwebb/docs/src/pages/guides/automation/properties.md

 # Properties

-A **property** is a piece of data that you can attach to a component instance.
+A **property** is a piece of data that you can attach to a component.
-Properties are useful for organizing data for both the layout of the component as well as the rules associated with it.
+Data from properties can be embedded in the layout of the component.
+Properties are also frequently manipulated in [rules](./rules).

 ---